thecloudgarage/springboot-examples/validated/springboot-efficient-search-rest-api-with-okta-m2m/README.md

 **Additionally** build a **Boomi** based HTTP client that gets authenticated data from the Spring boot API **(OPTIONAL)**

 **Example:** An internal API (Boomi HTTP client or CURL) calling another third party API (Spring boot) which is secured via OKTA.
 Your client application/API needs to securely store its Client ID and secret and pass those to Okta in exchange for an access token.
-At a high-level, the flow only has two steps:
+At a high-level, the flow only has four steps:

 ![image](https://user-images.githubusercontent.com/39495790/121356158-3cd29d80-c94e-11eb-9ea4-adb639f7a40b.png)